sydnejoywright/mystartup/README.md

 experience.
 Buttons will be the basis for almost everything we do in this web app.

 ###REACT
+I should be able to use react to create forms for ordering books or scheduling meetings.
+It will also manage real-time feedback and updates.

 ###WEB SERVICE
 Web services will handle various user actions like placing an order for a book, scheduling an in-person meeting